 Taught by NAFI Hall of Fame Instructor Tom Turner

-Simple tips to avoid common pilot errors
+Simple tactics to avoid common errors

 Based on real accident data